- Home

 You may have a CT colonography if a colonoscopy didn’t show all of the colon or when a colonoscopy is not safe.
 However, a CT colonography is not often used because it exposes you to radiation and is not as accurate as a colonoscopy.
 It can see only bigger polyps, not small ones.

-If any abnormality is detected, you will need to have a colonoscopy so the doctor can take tissue samples.
+If any abnormality is detected, you will need to have a colonoscopy so that the doctor can take tissue samples.
 A CT colonography is covered by Medicare only in limited circumstances.

 Flexible sigmoidoscopy